Real World/Road Rules Challenge: The Gauntlet III

 Real World/Road Rules Challenge: The Gauntlet III is the 15th season of the MTV reality game show, The Challenge (at the time known as Real World/Road Rules Challenge).

-Being the third in The Gauntlet series, The Gauntlet III marked the show's 2nd trilogy (Inferno III is the first), continuing on from The Gauntlet (7th season) and The Gauntlet 2 (11th season).
-The season was filmed in Riviera Nayarita, Mexico, with former cast members from The Real World and Road Rules competing, along with several cast members from the Fresh Meat challenge.
+Being the third in The Gauntlet series, The Gauntlet III marked the show's 2nd trilogy (after The Inferno), continuing on from The Gauntlet and The Gauntlet 2.
+The season was filmed in Riviera Nayarita, Mexico, with cast members from The Real World, Road Rules and Real World/Road Rules Challenge: Fresh Meat competing.
 This season was in the format of two teams: Veterans vs. Rookies, with a format similar to The Gauntlet 2.
 The contestants on the Veterans team had been on at least two prior seasons of the Challenge, and the contestants on the Rookies team had been on fewer than two prior seasons.